tonypdmtr/68hc08/asm8.md

                     #CRC      ?crc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Expression Operators and Other Special Characters Recognized by ASM8<br>
+Expression Operators and Other Special Characters<br>
 ================================================================================